 - Let the nails dry before lightly buffing them to remove the residue of the nail paint or any rough patches.

 - After the process is complete, wash your hands thoroughly and moisturize your hands.

 In the end, it is very important to wipe your nails with a cotton swab dipped in castor oil to promote healthy growth and maintenance of your nails, as gel manicures and nail paints tend to weaken your nail base.

 Tips for the Perfect Application of the Gel Nail Paint

-Remember to apply thin coats of the nail polish.
+Remember to apply thin coats of nail polish.
 Start with a thin base coat and add more thin layers of coats till you get the desired shade.
-Applying thick coats of nail paints reduces their longevity.
+Applying thick coats of nail paint reduces their longevity.

 So, what are you waiting for?
 Get your hands on a mini gel-polish manicure kit today!